PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:44:04
+Last updated: 2024-04-02 15:45:08
-Random Quote: It takes courage to grow up and become who you really are. - E. E. Cummings
+Random Quote: If you cannot do great things, do small things in a great way. - Napoleon Hill